PHPCraftdream/JPLephem/README.md

 #### The `CartesianVector` Type
-All position results are returned using the `CartesianVector` type, which provides the rectangular position and velocity components of the target object with respect to the given center.
+All position results are returned using the `CartesianVector` type, which stores rectangular position and velocity components.

 ```php
 $vector = new CartesianVector();